mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 ### End TLV

 The End TLV does not contain a value.
 Its existence signals the end of the series of TLVs.
-The next byte in the QUIC stream after this TLV is the start of the tunneled bytestream.
+The next byte in the QUIC stream after this TLV is part of of the tunneled bytestream.

 ## QUIC tunnel control TLVs {#sec-session-format}

-In order to negotiate the tunneling session used with the concentrator, the client and the concentrator open their first unidirectional stream (i.e. stream 2 and 3), named afterwards as QUIC tunnel control stream.
+In order to negotiate the tunneling session used with the concentrator, the client and the concentrator open their first unidirectional stream (i.e. stream 2 and 3), named QUIC tunnel control stream.
 The client MAY either start a new session or join an existing session.

 This document specifies the following QUIC tunnel control TLVs: